core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Security Context {#ssec-sec-context-persistence}

-It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g., after a device reboots.
+It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g., after device reboots.
 However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).

-On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g., due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
+The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may be lost (see {{ssec-loss-mutable-context}}) or become outdated by exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).

-If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context.

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

 An endpoint may lose its mutable Security Context, e.g., due to a reboot (see {{ssec-loss-mutable-context-total}}) or to an overflow of Recipient Contexts (see {{ssec-loss-mutable-context-overflow}}).

-In such a case, the endpoint needs to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.
+If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context, to prevent the re-use of a nonce with the same AEAD key, and to handle incoming replayed messages.

-#### Reboot and Total Loss {#ssec-loss-mutable-context-total}
+#### Total Loss {#ssec-loss-mutable-context-total}

 In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.